philenius/ngx-annotate-text/README.md

 ### Build

 Run `ng build ngx-annotate-text` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+### Running the demo app

+Run `ng serve --open` to start the demo app in your browser.

 ### Running linting tools